segersniels/genmoji/README.md

 A simple example can be that when you see an incorrect gitmoji being used, you can nudge it in the correct direction by typing an important keyword like `documentation` which will then guide it into using `:memo:` as the correct gitmoji.

-### Terminal
+### CLI

-Grab a binary from the [releases](https://github.com/segersniels/genmoji/releases) page, rename and run it:
+There is also a CLI version of Genmoji available.
+It can be used to generate commit messages from your staged changes.

+1. Download the latest binary from the [releases](https://github.com/segersniels/genmoji/releases/tag/latest) page for your system
+2. Rename the binary to `genmoji`
+3. Copy the binary to a location in your `$PATH`

 ```bash
 $ genmoji -h